PaulRBerg/prb-math/README.md

 contract UnsignedConsumer {
   using PRBMathUD60x18 for uint256;

-  /// @dev Note that "x" must be greater than or equal to 1e18, lest the result would be negative, and negative numbers
+  /// @dev Note that "x" must be greater than or equal to 1e18, lest the result would be negative, and negative
-  /// are not supported by the unsigned 60.18-decimal fixed-point representation. function unsignedLog2(uint256 x) external pure returns (uint256 result) {
+  /// numbers are not supported by the unsigned 60.18-decimal fixed-point representation. function unsignedLog2(uint256 x) external pure returns (uint256 result) {
     result = x.log2();
   }

   function unsignedExp(uint256 x) external pure returns (uint256 result) {
-    result = PRBMathCommon.exp(x);
+    result = PRBMathUD60x18.exp(x);
   }

   /// @notice Calculates x*y÷1e18 while handling possible intermediary overflow.
   /// @dev Try this with x = type(uint256).max and y = 5e17.
   function unsignedMul(uint256 x, uint256 y) external pure returns (uint256 result) {
-    result = PRBMathCommon.mul(x, y);
+    result = PRBMathUD60x18.mul(x, y);
   }

   /// @dev Note that "y" is a basic uint256 integer, not a fixed-point number.